harishy0406/-Restaurant-Management-System/README.md

 # Restaurant Management System 🍽️

 ## Description 📝
 The Restaurant Management System is a Python-based application developed using Tkinter for the graphical user interface (GUI) and MySQL for the database.
 This system is designed to streamline table reservations, order processing, and inventory tracking.
-It was created as a project for my Class 12th Computer Science course.
+It was created as a project for my Class 12th Computer Science course.🐍

 ## Features ✨
 - Table reservations 📅